Najib asks West to stop 'lecturing' as Malaysia embraces China

 Najib also wrote that disputes in the South China Sea should be resolved through dialogue in accordance with rule of law.

 China claims most of the energy-rich waters through which about $5 trillion in ship-borne trade passes every year.
-Neighbors Brunei, Malaysia, the Philippines, Taiwan and Vietnam also have claims.
+Neighbours Brunei, Malaysia, the Philippines, Taiwan and Vietnam also have claims.

 "When it comes to the South China Sea, we firmly believe that overlapping territorial and maritime disputes should be managed calmly and rationally through dialogue, in accordance with the rule of law and peaceful negotiations," he said.